For Tuyet, Katrina, KaSandra, and Luc

 “You have a call at the bar sir,” she said.

-“Okay, thanks.
-Be right back babe, I wonder who that is?”
+"I'll be right back babe, I wonder who that could be?”
+I said, excusing myself.

 “When are you going to get a cell phone like everyone else in the 21st century?”
 Judy asked a little perturbed.

 “Never.
-I prefer the peace and quiet of the last century, well the first half anyway,” I answered as I walked away to answer the phone.
+I actually prefer the peace and quiet of the last century, well the first half anyway,” I answered as I walked away to answer the call.

-The phone was sitting on the corner of the bar with the handset laying beside an old style rotary phone.
-I picked it up, “Roode here, who’s calling?”
+The phone was sitting on the corner of the bar with the handset laying beside an old style rotary telephone.
+I picked it up, “Roode here, who’s this?”

 “It’s me, Brad,” the voice answered.